Salad Dressing for CKD: What to look for and brands to try

 • Sugar: 6g

 The popular food chain makes salad dressings – one of which is considered low sodium and contains no phosphorus or potassium additives.
+They make several other dressings that are higher in sodium and contain no phosphates.
 Click the icon below to check prices and reviews for this product.

 Stonewall Kitchen Classic Italian Dressing